13 British Knitwear Brands To Know Now

 JW Anderson

-While you might be more familiar with JW Anderson’s quirky runway shows (let’s not forget the pigeon clutch bag just yet), the London-based brand is also famous for its gorgeous knitwear.
+While you might be more familiar with JW Anderson’s quirky runway shows (let’s not forget the pigeon clutch bag just yet), the London-based label is also famous for its gorgeous knitwear.
 Bringing loose silhouettes, bold colours and fresh patterns to the traditional craft, the brand is known for catching the eye of Millennial and Gen Z audiences – perhaps most famously Harry Styles, whose JW Anderson cardigan now rests in the V&A.

 Brodie Cashmere

 Luxury cashmere label Brodie embodies everything good in the Quiet Luxury trend; from super soft knits and minimalist designs to neutral hues and excellent craftsmanship.
 The brand works with three factories, one in Mongolia and two in China, with vertically integrated cashmere specialists – meaning that all processing, dyeing, spinning and knitting of each garment is done in-house.
-Learn more about the brand in our Q&A here.